Virtual Real Estate Investor's Toolbox

 OpenPhone

-openphone logoAs I explain in this blog post, a solid phone system is a crucial component of any real estate business.
+openphone logoAs I explain in this blog post, a solid phone system is crucial to any real estate business.

 This is your primary line of communication with the world and the best way to take control of your communication and project the right image for the people you'll be doing business with.

 OpenPhone is the phone system I use in my business, and I've heard from many others who love it.
-If you have any intention of operating a virtual real estate investing business, don't mess around with a flaky phone system.
+If you intend to operate a virtual real estate investing business, don't mess around with a flaky phone system.
 Do it right, and go with a company that has your back.

 Dropbox

-dropbox logoDropbox isn't just a great system for managing and organizing your own files, it's also a great solution for sharing documents with other people.
-I use this system all the time when I'm sending a package of documents that need to be signed and/or reviewed and returned to me.
-Rather than messing with email attachments, Dropbox provides is a great means to simply drop files in a folder that are instantly shared between two computers.
+dropbox logoDropbox isn't just a great system for managing and organizing your files; it's also a great solution for sharing documents with other people.
+I use this system when sending large files or syncing files between multiple computers and devices.
+Dropbox provides a great means to simply drop files in a folder instantly shared between two computers.

 PandaDoc